⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Both Strong and Hevy are excellent workout tracking apps.
 You truly can't go wrong with either choice.

 Whatever you choose, the fact that you're tracking your workouts at all puts you ahead of 95% of gym-goers.
 Progressive overload is the key to getting stronger, and having accurate data is essential.
-Strong, Hevy, or PRPath - any of these tools will help you build that data and make consistent progress.
+Strong, Hevy, or PRPath, any of these tools will help you build that data and make consistent progress.

 Happy lifting!